CS-6381/FinalProject/Datastores & Distributed File Systems/Apache CouchBase/README.md

 NoSQL|Data is stored in key-value object/item format, or JSON Object format.
 Unlike relational databases, there is no requirement to create a schema|
 Distribution|Automatically distributes data across all servers or virtual machines|
 Mem Cached Protocol Capability|Achieve Data Replication, Durability and Zero Application downtime when adding and removing servers
-NoSQL|Data is stored in key-value object/item format, or JSON Object format.
-Unlike relational databases, there is no requirement to create a schema|
-Distribution|Automatically distributes data across all servers or virtual machines|
-Mem Cached Protocol Capability|Achieve Data Replication, Durability and Zero Application downtime when adding and removing servers
 Durability|Ensures likelyhood of data-writes surviving unexpected events such as node outages Memory-First| operations occur in memory, thus avoiding traditional database disk I/O bottlenecks Elastic Scalability|ability to separate different data processing workloads in distinct scalable services.
 This provides flexibility to applications with changing workloads and requirements